 The passage between the rocks was narrow and humid, covered in soft moss and small ferns, like the entrance to a fairy world.
 Franziska crawled effortlessly and didn’t have to go deep to be in what would have been complete darkness, only kept away thanks to the faint light emitted by the crystals braided into her hair.
 Holding onto the rope Stefan had tied to his belt, she kept going until she arrived at a wider space between the rocks where she could stand up.

-Without natural light, the rocks were now dry and the air dusty, but at least it was a dry cave and not a slippery one.
-The light from the crystals in her hair wasn’t enough, and only then she remembered the green pebbles she was trying to bring to Stefan.
+Without natural light, the rocks were now dry and the air dusty.
+The light from the crystals in her hair wasn’t enough, and only then did Franziska remember the green beans she was trying to bring to Stefan.
 She took some out of her pocket and the boulders now looked coated in a witchy green light.
 Franziska oriented herself until she saw the rope going up to a small crevice between the rocks.
-She pushed herself upwards, crawled inside a short passage, and as soon as her head reached the opening, a bright light shone into her eyes, making her scream and cover her eyes with her hands.
-Her brother was laughing.
+She pushed herself upwards, crawled inside a short passage, and as soon as her head reached the opening, a bright light shone into her eyes, making her scream and cover her eyes.
+Her brother laughed, his voice echoing.

 “Stefan, you idiot!”